Ten dead in Texas school shooting, student arrested - Journal du Cameroun

 – ‘I shouldn’t be going through this’ –

-The shooting was the latest in what has become an all-too-familiar situation in American schools, where gun violence has become a part of everyday life.
+The shooting was the latest in what has become an all-too-familiar situation in American schools, where gun violence has become a part of everyday life, part of a broader toll taken by firearms which are responsible for more than 30,000 gun-related deaths annually in the US.

-“My friend got shot in the art hall,” a weeping Santa Fe student, Dakota Shrader, told reporters.
+“My friend got shot in the art hall,” weeping student Dakota Shrader told reporters.

 “I shouldn’t be going through this,” Shrader said as her mother comforted her.
 “It’s my school.
 This is my daily life.
 I feel scared to even go back.”